top of page

 New Publication:

-Check our latest work published in Geophysical Research Letters: "River delta morphotypes emerge from multiscale characterization of shorelines." led by Lawrence Vulis, where we present a quantitative classification of River Deltas through the lens of their shorelines.
+Check our recent work published in Geophysical Research Letters: "River delta morphotypes emerge from multiscale characterization of shorelines." led by Lawrence Vulis, where we present a quantitative classification of River Deltas through the lens of their shorelines.

 04.05.2023